 Instructions

-- Bake Lebanese flatbread in a preheated oven 180C (356F) until golden brown.
+- Bake Lebanese pita bread in a preheated oven 180C (356F) until golden brown.
 Approx. 5 minutes.
 Set aside.1 piece Lebanese pita bread

-- Whisk all fattoush salad dressing ingredients together, set aside¼ cup Lemon juice, 1 teaspoon Salt, ½ teaspoon Sumac, ½ teaspoon Pomegranate Molasses, ½ teaspoon Dried mint, ⅓ cup Olive oil
+- In a small bowl, whisk all fattoush salad dressing ingredients together, set aside.¼ cup Lemon juice, 1 teaspoon Salt, ½ teaspoon Sumac, ½ teaspoon Pomegranate Molasses, ½ teaspoon Dried mint, ⅓ cup Olive oil

-- In a large salad bowl, combine all vegetables and herbs and toss through the fattoush dressing.
-Place fattoush in a serving plate and crush baked Lebanese bread into bite sized pieces on top.
-Serve immediately2 cups Tomato, 2 cups Cos Lettuce, 2 cups Lebanese cucumber, 1 cup Capsicum, ¾ cup White Onion, ½ cup Radish, ½ cup Purslane, ¼ cup Fresh mint, ¼ cup Fresh parsley
+- In a large bowl, combine all chopped vegetables, fresh herbs and toss through the dressing.
+Place fattoush in a serving salad bowl and crush the baked pita bread into bite-sized pieces on top.
+Serve immediately with an additional sprinkle of sumac.2 cups Tomatoes, 2 cups Romaine Lettuce, 2 cups Lebanese cucumbers, 1 cup Bell Peppers, ¾ cup White Onion, ½ cup Radishes, ½ cup Purslane, ¼ cup Fresh mint leaves, ¼ cup Fresh parsley

 Notes